 In other words, the ethics and politics of research cannot be divorced from the everyday experiences of violence and power differences.
 Ethnography, in my experience, is not the solution to the problem of ethics in front-line spaces.
 Far from it, it is a step in asking more informed questions regarding ethics of field research.

 Gerald Berreman, one the anthropologists at the forefront of the critiques in the 1960s (and a rockstar anthropologist, in my opinion), understood the question of ethics and its relation to the practice of anthropology.
 Berreman recognised that a discussion on ethics in anthropology had to account for the diverse kinds of work that anthropologists engaged in, both academically and professionally.
-But he also underscored the need to not separate the two, so as to avoid two forms of ethics and anthropologies—principled and laissez faire, respectively.
+But he also underscored the need to not separate the two, so as to avoid two forms of ethics and anthropologies—what he respectively called principled and laissez faire.
 This division, he says, is “unnatural, unnecessary, and counterproductive,” and resisting it is in the interest of both, “the public, and the profession of anthropology.”

 Most of my field research experience so far has been with NGOs (a curious neoliberal mix of the private sector and the state).
 But it is only with my work in Dharavi that I have been able to become more of an ethnographer, rather than a consultant or a researcher.
 While my work in AIDS and migration has helped me develop nuanced political stances on both issues, it is only in Dharavi that, besides a stance, I am also in a position to work more closely with my collaborators and make my work more relevant for them in their everyday negotiations.